microsoft/z3guide/website/docs-programming/01 - Z3 from Python/03 - Strategies.md

 solve_using(bv_solver, x | y == 13, x > y)
 ```

-In the example above, the tactic <tt>bv_solver</tt> implements a basic bit-vector solver using equation solving,
+In the example above, the tactic `bv_solver` implements a basic bit-vector solver using equation solving,
 bit-blasting, and a propositional SAT solver.
-Note that, the command <tt>Tactic</tt> is suppressed.
+Note that, the command `Tactic` is suppressed.
-All Z3Py combinators automatically invoke <tt>Tactic</tt> command if the argument is a string.
+All Z3Py combinators automatically invoke `Tactic` command if the argument is a string.
-Finally, the command <tt>solve_using</tt> is a variant of the <tt>solve</tt> command where the first
+Finally, the command `solve_using` is a variant of the `solve` command where the first
 argument specifies the solver to be used.

-In the following example, we use the solver API directly instead of the command <tt>solve_using</tt>.
+In the following example, we use the solver API directly instead of the command `solve_using`.
-We use the combinator <tt>With</tt> to configure our little solver.
-We also include the tactic <tt>aig</tt>
+We use the combinator `With` to configure our little solver.
+We also include the tactic `aig`
 which tries to compress Boolean formulas using And-Inverted Graphs.

 ```python